pulse-mind/ansible-swapfile/README.md

 ## Variables

-* `swapfile_size`: [default: `1G`]: the size of the swap file to create in the format that `fallocate` expects:

-  The length and offset arguments may be followed by binary (2^N) suffixes KiB, MiB, GiB, TiB, PiB and EiB (the "iB" is optional, e.g. "K" has the same meaning as "KiB") or decimal (10^N) suffixes KB, MB, GB, PB and EB.
+* `swapfile_size`: [default: `1G`, `false` to do nothing]: The size of the swap file to create in the format that `fallocate` expects: The length and offset arguments may be followed by binary (2^N) suffixes KiB, MiB, GiB, TiB, PiB and EiB (the "iB" is optional, e.g. "K" has the same meaning as "KiB") or decimal (10^N) suffixes KB, MB, GB, PB and EB.

-### Optional

-The following variables are set to `false` by default and will not have any effect on your hosts.
-Setting them to any value other than `false` will update your hosts' `sysctl.conf` file.

-* `swapfile_swappiness`: [default: `false`]: the swappiness percentage (`vm.swappiness`) -- the lower it is, the less your system swaps memory pages
+* `swapfile_swappiness`: [optional]: The swappiness percentage (`vm.swappiness`) -- the lower it is, the less your system swaps memory pages
-* `swapfile_vfs_cache_pressure`: [default: `false`]: "this percentage value controls the tendency of the kernel to reclaim the memory which is used for caching of directory and inode objects."
+* `swapfile_vfs_cache_pressure`: [optional]: This percentage value controls the tendency of the kernel to reclaim the memory which is used for caching of directory and inode objects

 ## Dependencies